 Blue Diamond Strain Grow Info

-Once you have your Blue Diamond seedling or clone, it is most likely to thrive indoors where you can carefully control its growing environment.
+A Blue Diamond seedling or clone is most likely to thrive indoors where you can carefully control its growing environment.
 However, you could attempt to grow it outdoors if you live in a semi-humid or Mediterranean climate.

 Indoor Blue Diamond plants boast yields of 10–14oz per square meter, with a flowering time of just eight weeks.
 Outdoor plants could produce 14oz per plant and should be ready by September.

-In order to bring out the plant’s purple and blue coloring, you will need to expose it to slightly colder night-time temperatures just before the flowering stage.
+To bring out the plant’s purple and blue coloring, expose it to colder night-time temperatures just before the flowering stage.
 Doing this causes the green chlorophyll pigment to break down and allows the colorful anthocyanins to become dominant.

 However, if you decide to use this method, it is wise to be cautious.
 Be sure to reduce the temperature gradually over several days to avoid shocking and killing your plants.
 Novice growers may be best leaving this advanced technique to more experienced marijuana cultivators.